 For nearly three weeks he hovered in the trenches on the Western Front, waiting for the best possible weather conditions but the only constant associated with Springtime in the Low Countries was consistently bad weather accompanied by ever changing winds.
 This particular spring day, however, was not only clear with excellent visibility, the winds were sailing exactly where Haber needed them to go – North by Northwest.

-The cloud’s heaviness was evident by the way it was temporarily halted as it reached the other side’s trenches before slowly dripping downwards into the man-made furroughs as if actively searching for prey.
-Leaves and grass instantly withered and turned metallic grey upon making initial contact with this thick deadly man-made fog.
+The cloud’s heaviness was evident by the way it was temporarily halted as it reached the other side’s trenches before slowly dripping downwards into the man-made furrows as if actively searching for prey.
+Leaves and grass instantly withered and turned metallic grey upon making initial contact with this strangely dense artificial fog.

 Curiously, the enemy showed no signs of activity at first but then screams could be heard.
 Screams of pain racked agony.